computational-linguistics-class/computational-linguistics-class.github.io/assignment1.md

 Base 0.3267522959523133
 ```

-## 3. Python Skills
+## 2. Python Skills

-All your answers should be added to `python_questions.py`.
-Do not include any important statement other than the ones already there.
+All your answers should be added to `python_questions.py`, which can be downloaded [here](downloads/hw1/python_questions.py).
+If you'd like to include any import statements other than the ones already provided, post on Piazza for permission first.

-### 3.1 File I/O
+### 2.1.
+File I/O
-You can open, read, and write files using the aptly-named open(), read(), and write() commands. read() returns the entire contents of the file as a string. readlines() will split on the newline character and return the lines as a list, which is generally nicer for allowing you to iterate line-by-line.
-I won't go through an example here, but I highly recommend playing with the [csv module](https://docs.python.org/2/library/csv.html), which is incredibly useful and we will likely use regularly throughout the semester.
+You can open, read, and write files using the aptly-named open(), read(), and write() commands. read() returns the entire contents of
+the file as a string. readlines() will split on the newline character and return the lines as a list, which is generally nicer for
+allowing you to iterate line-by-line.
+I won't go through an example here, but I highly recommend playing with the
+[csv module](https://docs.python.org/2/library/csv.html), which is incredibly useful and we will likely use regularly throughout
+the semester.

 {% highlight python %}
 >>> file = open('test.txt', 'w')